 This document contains tracked changes — insertions and deletions attributed to reviewers with timestamps — for testing how tools read, accept, or reject revisions.

-The launch is scheduled for March, pending final sign-off.
+The launch is scheduled for April, pending final sign-off.

 The team will run a closed beta in February.
+Marketing will prepare the announcement in parallel.

-Budget is approved for the current quarter only.
+Budget is approved.